Cookie

 When you need to use a serial device that supports the Telnet protocol (RFC 2217) but doesn’t have the device physically present near your PC, you can connect to it remotely after sharing it over the Internet or LAN with the help of a professional Serial Port Redirector app.

-Want to know how you can do this?
+Want to know how you can forward COM port to TCP/IP?
 Below is a simple step-by-step guide.

 Try Serial to Ethernet Connector